dcefram/blog/content/journal/leaving-inspectorio.md

-On the technical side though, I definitely learned less than what I gained at my short stint at Dealtale, as I joined a product development team working on a five year old project at the time I joined the company.
+On the technical side though, I definitely learned less than what I gained at my short stint at Dealtale, as I joined a product development team working on a five year old project at the time I joined the company, in contrast to Dealtale where I was one of the few pioneer engineers.
 This fact, however, did give me the opportunities to apply some ideas in practice.
 One such example would be our push to migrate our codebase from JavaScript to Typescript, which put the ideas that I formed after reading